 Honey mustard glazed salmon with roasted asparagus

-Preparing a salmon may seem daunting if you're making dinner for a crowd, but this recipe lays out the fish in its barest, tastiest form, only accented by a sumptuous glaze, so it's easy to prepare.
-Sometimes, the simplest meals are the most memorable, and isn't that what you want around the holidays?
+Preparing a salmon may seem daunting if you're making dinner for more than a few people, but this recipe lays out the fish in its barest, tastiest form, only accented by a sumptuous glaze, so it's easy to prepare.
+Sometimes, the simplest meals are the most memorable.

 Get our recipe for Honey Mustard Glazed Salmon with Roasted Asparagus.